nikitkuv/jupyter_notebooks/2. Data preprocessing and EDA - Saint-Petersburg real eastate data/README.md

 ## Exploratory data analysis: real estate data
 There is Saint-Petersburg, Russia and surrounding area real estate dataset.

-**Goal**: explore parameters, which define market price of real estate property.
+**Goal**: to explore parameters, which define market price of real estate property.

 Each property has two types of data: first one - recieved from user who posted an offer for sale, second - cartographic data about property.